AI for Vocabulary: Tools & Methods to Improve Active Vocabulary

 Lastly, you have to be aware of the tone, audience, and funnel stage you're writing for.
 Novices need to start from the basics, while experts need more deep-dive research.
 Use the correct mix of words and keep your eyes open for new ones.

 Be mindful of what you write and how it frames in a sentence.
 And to subscribe to word-of-the-day feeds to know what the world loves to hear about.
 What you write should be helpful and give your reader insight into their question, fulfilling their intent to come online.
+Did you know?
+According to research, the most effective strategy to increase your vocabulary is learning from English-language media (listening to songs, watching movies, podcasts, etc).

 This article was co-written with Wordtune.
 Wordtune didn’t write the whole piece.
 Instead, it contributed ideas, suggested rephrasing alternatives, maintained consistency in tone, and of course - made the process much more fun for the writer.